Snotat/Snotat/README.md

-- 👋 Hi, I’m Shu'aib Olawale of olawale.net
+- 👋 Hi, I’m Shu'aib Nurudeen Olawale
 - 👀 I’m interested in building web apps.
 - 🌱 I’m a full stack web developer.
 - 💞️ Contact me at snotatonline@gmail.com.
-- 📫 Welcome.
+- 📫 Thank you.

 <!---
 Snotat/Snotat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.